 NorthShore University HealthSystem

-Joseph Muldoon, MD – Section Head of Colon & Rectal Surgery, Assistant Clinical Professor
+Joseph Muldoon, MD – Section Head of Colon & Rectal Surgery, Clinical Associate Professor of Surgery

 We encourage you to submit your completed application as soon as the Application Cycle opens in July.
 Interviews are conducted from late August through October; we generally hold two interview events.
 We currently interview 15-20 candidates for one residency position.